 What will happen if we decided to cease service?

-In times of recession, or with the invasion of disrupting trade modules, of course, anything is possible and that’s a valid question.
-Even many authorised local distributors are going under nowadays, crushed by the huge overhead of rental and labour.
+In times of recession, or with the invasion of disrupting trade modules.
+Of course, anything is possible and that’s a valid question.
+Even big authorised local distributors are going under nowadays, crushed by the huge overhead of rental and labour.
 What happens to support from any agent?

-For us, we split the issue to two precincts.
+For us, we split the issue into two precincts.